Hugius/FabiEngine3D/doc/SCENE_EDITOR.md

 ## 3. Sky

-- You can select/delete up to 1 water entity from the water editor.
+- You can select/delete up to 1 sky from the sky editor.

 ## 4. Terrain

-- You can select/delete up to 1 water entity from the water editor.
+- You can select/delete up to 1 terrain from the terrain editor.

 ## 5. Water

-- You can select/delete up to 1 water entity from the water editor.
+- You can select/delete up to 1 water from the water editor.
 - The water can be moved upwards and downwards

 ## 6. Models